siteraiser/TELATOMIC-Swaps-Exe/README.md

 # TELATOMIC Swaps Exe
-Downloadable Swaps App for Dero and PulseChain
+Downloadable TELATOMIC Swaps App for Dero and PulseChain.
+To change the port, launch from the cmd and use a port flag like this: -port=8090